📢 We are hiring new PhD students!

 - Nanofabrication of optoelectronic devices

-- Nanoscale measurements (e.g., electron microscopy, optoelectronics/surface characterizations)
+- Nanoscale measurements (e.g., electron microscopy, optoelectronics, and surface characterizations)

 We are always seeking talented PhD applicants to join our team.
-Successful candidates hold an MS degree in Electrical Engineering, Materials Science, Physics, or a related field.
-Idea candidates must be team players with a strong commitment to research projects.
-Experience or good knowledge in the following area is a plus.
+Successful candidates should hold an MS degree in Electrical Engineering, Materials Science, Physics, or a related field.
+Ideal candidates must be team players with a strong commitment to research projects.
+Experience or a strong background in the following areas is a plus.

 - Nanofabrication.